Like a Virgin (album): Recording

 Power Station studios, where recording sessions for Like a Virgin took place.

 Recording sessions took place at New York's Power Station studios in April 1984.
 Rodgers envisioned a "simpler set-up" and, after hearing Madonna's demos, came to the conclusion they were too similar to what she had done on her debut: Heavily sequenced and synthesizer-led.
 He decided that the singer needed a "more streetwise sound", and to record with a live band.
 Rodgers subsequently assembled a rhythm section consisting of himself on guitar, Chic colleagues Bernard Edwards and Tony Thompson on bass and drums, respectively.
-Sessions took place in the afternoon, as Rodgers would attend late-night parties and wasn't used to work in the morning.
+Sessions took place in the afternoon, as Rodgers would attend late-night parties and wasn't used to working in the morning.
 It was Jason Corsaro, the album's audio engineer, who persuaded the producer to use digital recording, a new technique he believed was going to be the "future" of recording.
 He brought in a Sony 3324 24-track digital tape recorder and a Sony F1 two-track, which were used for the mixing.

 Madonna's vocals were recorded at the studio's small, wooden, high-ceilinged piano room at the back.
 Corsaro would place gobos around her while using the top capsule of a stereo AKG C24 tube microphone, with a Schoeps microphone preamplifier and a Pultec equalizer.
-"That was part of the Power Station way" ―recalled Corsaro― "nothing was subtle and everything had a particular sound".
+"That was part of the Power Station way" — recalled Corsaro — "nothing was subtle and everything had a particular sound".
 Once the tracks met with everybody's approval, Robert Sabino added the keyboard parts; he did this by playing a Sequential Circuits Prophet-5, as well as some Rhodes and acoustic piano.
 Rodgers also played the Synclavier on this part.
 Corsaro remembered that the final songs "adhered very closely" to the Bray-produced demos, which were "quite simple in structure.
 All we did was get better musicians".
 Madonna, although not required, was present every minute of the recording and mixing processes; Corsaro commented: "Nile was there most of the time, but she was there all of the time.
 She never left".
 After hearing the album, Madonna's then manager Freddy DeMann pressured her to "put a little more bass on it", and make it sound like Michael Jackson's Thriller (1982).
 All the singer did was write the words "Bass Up" on the record's box without altering a thing.